dougeby/IntuneDocs/intune/apps-add.md

 | Built-in Android app  | Built-in app | Select **Built-In app** as the **app type**, and then select the built-in app in the list of provided apps.  |
 | Web apps  | Web app  | Select **Web link** as the **app type**, and then enter a valid URL pointing to the web app.  |
 | Windows app (Win32)  | LOB app  | Select **Windows app (Win32)** as the **app type**, select the **App package file**, and then select an installation file with the extension **.intunewin**.  |

+<sup>1</sup> For more information about Android Enterprise and Android work profiles, see [Understanding licensed apps](apps-add.md#understanding-licensed-apps) below.

 You can add an app in Microsoft Intune by selecting **Client apps** > **Apps** > **Add**.
 The **Add app** pane is displayed and allows you to select the **App type**.